 Adding a topcover is a great way of adding additional cushioning to our range of orthoses.
 Many runners and athletes like topcovered orthoses to provide extra shock-absorption and cushioning.
 As people age their own intrinsic fat pads under the plantar surface of their feet that provide natural cushioning can get thinner and atrophy over time.
 In this case adding a topcover for extra cushioning would be indicated.
 Just keep in mind that adding topcovers can add bulk and may make it more difficult to get their orthotics in "fashion" shoes.
 Extra depth footwear with a cushioning sole in addition to their orthotics may be indicated, especially for older or diabetic patients.
 Topcovers can also be used to reduce the amount of shear and protect bony prominences.

-Our topcovers are typically made from J-foam which is low-density EVA closed-cell foam (35-40 durometer).
+Our topcovers are typically made from a low-density EVA closed-cell foam (35-40 durometer).
 All foam materials bottom-out over time and a topcover will need replacing every 6-12 months, depending on typical use and the weight of the patient.

 Heel Lifts are used unilaterally in the case of a leg length inequality on the shorter side or can be used bilaterally to take strain off the Achilles tendon.
 We recommend that you try a temporary heel lift first to determine the exact amount of lift needed before adding a permanent heel lift to your patient's QUADRASTEP® or littleSTEPS® orthotic devices.
 Our prefabricated "peel & stick" heel lifts are available in 4mm, 6mm & 8mm heights.
 Or we can do a customized heel lift height to your exact specifications.
 The maximum amount of heel lift that you can normally add to an orthotic is 10-12mm, more than that and the patient won’t be able to get the device in their shoes.
 Any additional lift amount needed to correct for a larger leg length inequality would best be added to their footwear.